 It should be noted that Figure 3 overstates the difference between EN and other EA305 tariff customers due to the area under the EN demand profile being larger (indicating a higher MWh customer) and therefore representing a larger demand customer than the non-EN average.
 Nevertheless, it highlights how an EN customer may have a peakier demand profile than a non-EN customer.
 As noted above, the heavy reliance of Ausgrid's tariff structure on capacity charges means that the EA305 EN customer would pay substantially more than a similar sized non-EN customer with a less peaky demand profile consistent with cost reflectivity pricing.
-Indeed Figure 3 suggests that an EN customer on the EA305 tariff has a peak demand around one third higher than a non-EN customer on the EA305 EN customer would currently pay around 20% more than the average EA305 tariff customer.
+Indeed Figure 3 suggests that an EN customer on the EA305 tariff has a peak demand around one third higher than a non-EN customer on the EA305 tariff.
+Using a 60% weighting for the capcity charge would suggest the EA305 EN customer would currently pay around 20% more than the average EA305 tariff customer.